• Skip to primary navigation

 Not spicy!
 This curry is flavorful but so mild and even a has a little sweetness to it from the coconut milk.

 Incognito veggies!
-This curry has tons of veggies (and nutrients!), but they blend so seamlessly into the creamy sauce that picky eaters have an easier time with them.
+This vegan coconut curry has tons of veggies (and nutrients!), but they blend so seamlessly into the creamy sauce that picky eaters have an easier time with them.

 Super customizable!
 Switch out the veggies for your kids' faves.
 Serve over rice, even pasta - whatever your kids like.
 Have lots of fun sides.
 There are so many ways to adjust this curry.